Russian submarine Sarov

 B-90 Sarov also referred to as Sarov class, Russian designation Project 20120 Sargan, is a Russian special purpose diesel-electric submarine that uses a nuclear reactor as a supplementary power generator.
 The existence of the submarine was first revealed in 2007, when details about the boat were accidentally published on the Sarov, Nizhny Novgorod region's local government website as part of an account of a meeting with its commander.
 It serves in the Russian Navy's Northern Fleet and is being used as a technology demonstrator for testing of upgraded weapons and military equipment or as an intelligence collection boat.

 History

 Sarov was designed by the Rubin Design Bureau during the 1980s and its construction began in 1989 at the Krasnoye Sormovo Shipyard, Nizhniy Novgorod.
-In 1998, work on the submarine was stopped due to the funding problems that arose with the dissolution of the Soviet Union.
-After revision of the project, work reportedly continued at the Sevmash Shipyard, Severodvinsk since 2003.
+In 1998, work on the submarine was stopped due to a lack of funding following the dissolution of the Soviet Union.
+After revision of the project, work reportedly continued at the Sevmash Shipyard, Severodvinsk from 2003 onwards.
 Sarov was launched in 2007 and commissioned in the Russian Navy in 2008.
 It is named after the city of Sarov.